Frank Wilczek, Professor of Physics, MIT, Cambridge, MA

 Dear Prof. Dr. Frank Wilczek,

 With every passing day, I confront the depths of my naiveté and learn a little more about just how radically-idiosyncratic, our simple, mathematical model of the universe is.
 I think my 2016 explanation — https://81018.com/why-now/ — captures the key reasons.
 Big bang cosmology has been hiding the Planck scale.
-It hides the robustness of the natural inflation.
+It hides the robustness of natural inflation.
 It hides the simple doubling mechanisms.
-Of course, I believe it has seriously blocked our view since 1975 (Ellis / Hawking).
+Of course, I believe it has seriously blocked our view since 1973 with that little booklet by Ellis / Hawking).

 Dear Prof. Dr. Frank Wilczek,